preciofishbone/OmniaDocs/introduction/index.rst

 Settings for a control
 ***********************
-Most Omnia Control has additional settings.
+Most Omnia Controls has additional settings.
 Settings for a control are normally control scoped.
 To edit settings for the control, do the following:

 1. Go the the page where the actual control is placed.
 2. Open the administration menu and select "Edit Page".